ChanminK/SmiskiGame/README.md

 A __Fanpage__ project!

-A small little game where you have to guess what smiski is which!
+A small fanpage where you can play a couple of different games with smiskis involved!

 (demo vid below in case the site broke)